Nuclear reprocessing: PUREX

 PUREX, the current standard method, is an acronym standing for Plutonium and Uranium Recovery by EXtraction.
 The PUREX process is a liquid-liquid extraction method used to reprocess spent nuclear fuel, to extract uranium and plutonium, independent of each other, from the fission products.
 This is the most developed and widely used process in the industry at present.

 When used on fuel from commercial power reactors the plutonium extracted typically contains too much Pu-240 to be considered "weapons-grade" plutonium, ideal for use in a nuclear weapon.
 Nevertheless, highly reliable nuclear weapons can be built at all levels of technical sophistication using reactor-grade plutonium.
 Moreover, reactors that are capable of refueling frequently can be used to produce weapon-grade plutonium, which can later be recovered using PUREX.
 Because of this, PUREX chemicals are monitored.

 Modifications of PUREX

+Many of these concepts, particularly those that separate the minor actinides once U and Pu have been extracted, are summarised in the advanced reprocessing of spent nuclear fuel.

 UREX

 The PUREX process can be modified to make a UREX (URanium EXtraction) process which could be used to save space inside high level nuclear waste disposal sites, such as the Yucca Mountain nuclear waste repository, by removing the uranium which makes up the vast majority of the mass and volume of used fuel and recycling it as reprocessed uranium.

 The UREX process is a PUREX process which has been modified to prevent the plutonium from being extracted.
 This can be done by adding a plutonium reductant before the first metal extraction step.
 In the UREX process, ~99.9% of the uranium and >95% of technetium are separated from each other and the other fission products and actinides.
 The key is the addition of acetohydroxamic acid (AHA) to the extraction and scrub sections of the process.
 The addition of AHA greatly diminishes the extractability of plutonium and neptunium, providing somewhat greater proliferation resistance than with the plutonium extraction stage of the PUREX process.